-Corporate Governance Statement FY21
+Corporate Governance Statement FY23

-1. Overview
+1. Governance at Ansell

 Ansell Limited (the Company) is committed to effective corporate governance.
 By putting in place the below governance framework, the Company's Board of Directors (Board) and management have set a culture of integrity, transparency and accountability that permeates throughout the Company.